 No one can or should make any assurances that the supply of water will be indefinitely reliable.

-Arsenic occurs naturally in the environment and as a by-product of some agricultural and industrial activities.
+Arsenic is a toxic chemical element that is unevenly distributed in the Earth’s crust in soil, rocks, and minerals.
+It occurs naturally in the environment and is a byproduct of some agricultural and industrial activities.
 It can enter drinking water through the ground or as runoff into surface water sources.

-- Thickening and discoloration of the skin, stomach pain, nausea, vomiting, diarrhea, and liver effects;
+- Thickening and discoloration of the skin, stomach pain, nausea, vomiting, diarrhea, and liver effects.

-Cancer of the bladder, lungs, skin, kidney, nasal passages, liver, and prostate.
+- Cancer of the bladder, lungs, skin, kidney, nasal passages, liver, and prostate.